Sam-Monique/Badger-Plugins-SM/pluginss/environments/SECAR_VIOLA/README.md

 ## Quad Configuration File Instructions

+# This is subject to change as I don't know what exactly it will be

 The file needs to have the extension `.yaml` and the path to the file needs to be specified as the `quad_config` environment parameter.
 An example of what this would look like
 ```
 q3: